Learn something new every day More Info... by email

 When the caps lock toggle is turned on and the default typing mode uses all capital letters, the shift key can also be held down to temporarily switch back to lowercase.
 This function is similar to how shift is used to create capital letters when caps lock mode is turned off.
 This may be a useful option when typing mostly long strings of capital letters with the occasional lowercase letter.

 The caps lock key also has uses in computer gaming.
 In most games, the function of the key can be rebound so it performs a different function.
-By default, however, the caps lock key frequently causes the character to crouch, sneak, run quickly, or other similar action, depending on the game.
+By default, however, this key frequently causes the character to crouch, sneak, run quickly, or other similar action, depending on the game.

 The caps lock key is not generally considered a vital key on the keyboard.
 While it is useful in some instances, its function can be essentially performed by holding down the shift key when typing.
 Some computer users choose to use a program to disable the caps lock function, often to avoid frustration from accidentally hitting the key while typing and discovering that all of the text is suddenly in capital letters.
 A few computer and laptop brands have even begun omitting caps lock from the keyboard layout altogether.